kaloeffler/EmbedTrack/README.md

     ......

 ```
-Then you can run the script `train_all.py` to train models for joint cell segmentation and tracking for each
+Then run the script `train_all.py` to train models for joint cell segmentation and tracking for each
 dataset using similar settings as in our preprint.
 The training script already includes preparing the raw CTC data for training EmbedTrack such as cropping, splitting the training sequences into a 90/10 train/val split.
 The data modified for training EmbedTrack is
 saved in the `data` folder, and the trained models are saved in the `models` folder.

-After training models, you can to generate predictions in the CTC format by running `infer_all.py`, which will be saved to the `results`folder.
+After running the training script to train models, run `infer_all.py` to generate predictions in the CTC format.
+The predictions are saved to the `results`folder.

 ###